 WATSANs usually work in the project, and manage a variety of work including hospital waste management, health promotion, and clean water provision.

-Responsibilities include managing a team of waste zone operators and hygiene promoters as well as sourcing and delivering clean water to populations in need.
+Responsibilities include managing a team of waste zone operators and hygiene promoters as well as sourcing and delivering clean water to communities.
 Water projects can range from drilling bore wells in remote areas to setting up clean water sources in a refugee camp or managing the emergency provision of drinking water after a natural disaster.
 Sanitation work can involve building latrines or taking care of waste management in a hospital.

 Click here to see a generic job description and potential career path with MSF.